ansible/ansible/docsite/latest/rst/intro_getting_started.rst

 started with some commands.

 What we are showing first are not the powerful configuration/deployment/orchestration of Ansible, called playbooks.
-Playbooks are covered in a seperate section.
+Playbooks are covered in a separate section.

 This section is about how to get going initially.
 Once you have these concepts down, read :doc:`intro_adhoc` for some more detail, and then you'll be ready to dive into playbooks and explore the most interesting parts!